karinamzalez/temporal-pokemon/README.md

        * make small changes with accessibilty in mind.
 Things I've already considered, HTML tag nesting and MaterialUI automatically adds aria labels.
        * look into why initial page load is sometimes laggy.
        * look into why pokemon objectd received from API didn't include a "classification" like docs suggest.
 I added a latin placeholder to account for this.
-       * have added a toggle button to dynamically turn on chaos mode
+       * add a toggle button to dynamically turn on chaos mode
        * Although I did start trying to debounce my request, I would have liked to get that working.
        * look into why API requests never returned empty array of pokemon as documentation suggested.
 (Empty Results returned 404 error)
        * refactor handling of nextPage
        * add tests
        * resolve eslint errors
-       * add better error handling for nextPage request
        * debug why lazy loading wasn't working as intended
        * be more thorough with my types
        * remove styled-components.
 Although, MaterialUI gives you the option between styled components and emotions upon installation, it still requires emotions as a dependency for certain components (like the text input).
 So I would solely choose emotions to remove unnecessary libraries. (performance consideration)